 The Company has sustained significant losses from operations, has negative cash flows, and has an ongoing requirement for capital investment to explore its mineral properties.
-As at August 31, 2018, the Company had working capital of \$4,777,761 compared to working capital of \$2,562,047 as at May 31, 2018.
+As at November 30, 2018, the Company had working capital of \$5,665,947 compared to working capital of \$2,562,047 as at May 31, 2018.
 On June 7, 2018, the Company closed a non-brokered private placement equity financing and issued 1,730,770 common shares at a price of \$2.60 per common share for gross proceeds of \$4,500,002.
-Based on its current plans, budgeted expenditures, and cash requirements, the Company has sufficient cash to finance its current plans for the 15 months from the date the condensed interim consolidated financial statements are issued.
+In November of 2018, the Company issued 4,036,900 common shares on the exercise of 4,036,900 stock options at an exercise price of \$0.86 per stock option for net proceeds of \$3,453,924.
+On December 20, 2018, the Company closed a non-brokered private placement equity financing and issued 800,000 common shares at a price of \$2.60 per common share for gross proceeds of \$2,080,000.
+Based on its current plans, budgeted expenditures, and cash requirements, the Company has sufficient cash to finance its current plans for the 20 months from the date the condensed interim consolidated financial statements are issued.

 The Company expects that it will need to raise substantial additional capital to accomplish its business plan over the next several years.
 There is no assurance that additional capital or other types of financing will be available if needed or that these financings will be on terms at least as favourable to the Company as those previously obtained, or at all.
-Should such financing not be available in that time-frame, the Company will be required to reduce its activities and will not be able to carry out all of its presently planned exploration and development activities on its currently anticipated scheduling.
+Should such financing not be available in that time-frame, the Company will be required to reduce its activities and will not be able to carry out all of its presently planned exploration, if warranted, and development activities on its currently anticipated scheduling.